austral/austral.github.io/spec/goals.md

    Austral is decidedly a language for building pyramids.
 Code written in Austral is strict, rigid, crystalline, and _brittle_: minor changes are prone to breaking the build.
 We posit that this is a good thing.

+8. **Restraint.** There is a widespread view in software engineering that errors are the responsibility of programmers, that "only a bad craftsperson complains about their tools", and that the solution to catastrophic security vulnerabilities caused by the same underlying mechanisms is to simply write fewer bugs.

+   We take the view that human error is an inescapable, intrinsic aspect of human activity.
+Human processes such as code review are only as good as the discipline of the people running them.
+Mechanical processes --- such as type systems, type checking, formal verification, design by contract, static assertion checking, dynamic assertion checking --- are independent of the skill of the programmer.

+   Therefore: programmers need all possible mechanical aid to writing good code, up to the point where the implemention/semantic complexity exceeds the gains in correctness.

+   Given the vast empirical evidence that humans are unable to predict the failure modes and security vulnerabilities in the code they write, Austral is designed to restrain programmer power and minimize footguns.

 [vasa]: https://www.stroustrup.com/P0977-remember-the-vasa.pdf
 [lamport]: https://lamport.azurewebsites.net/pubs/future-of-computing.pdf